What does it take to fight cancer when the nearest cancer hospital is 8-hours away?

 BINAYTARA FOUNDATION CANCER CENTER, NEPAL

-Imagine you are living in a place where there are no trained oncology care providers, no healthcare facility to diagnose cancer, and no information source to educate you on cancer prevention.
+Imagine you are living in a place where there are no trained oncology care providers, no healthcare facilities to diagnose cancer, and no information source to educate you on cancer prevention.
 Then you start feeling sick and visit a drug store (the first point of contact for all healthcare needs for millions of people living in low-income countries) to get advice and medicine for your symptoms.

 You buy the medicine from the drugstore, go home and take medicine exactly as advised by the drugstore clerk (most likely a layperson with no healthcare training).
 You feel as if the symptoms were relieved for a few days, but they came back.
 You go to the same drugstore or to a different one this time.
 You take a different medicine this time based on the drugstore clerk's advice or you may see a doctor at the drugstore.
 The symptoms persist or get worse.
 You try to ignore them and keep going with life, but it worsens daily.